Anabas testudineus

 The climbing perch is euryhaline and can grow to 25 cm in total length.
-Outside its native ranges, it is an invasive species that can live without water for 6–10 hours and move on land by crawling/wriggling the body with its pectoral fins.
+Outside its native ranges, it is an invasive species.
+It can live without water for 6–10 hours and move on land by crawling/wriggling the body with its pectoral fins.
 It is believed that the fish may be invading new territories by slipping aboard fishing boats.
 The fish has been established in some islands east of the Wallace Line, in eastern Indonesia and Papua New Guinea, and is also believed to be advancing toward Northern Australia.
 In late 2005, the fish was discovered on Saibai Island and another small Australian island in the Torres Strait north of Queensland, about three to four miles south of Papua New Guinea.

+Taxonomy

+This species was first described by Marcus Elieser Bloch in 1792.

 As food

 The climbing perch is important as a food fish in certain regions of South Asia and Southeast Asia, where its ability to survive out of the water for extended periods of time, provided it is kept moist, improves its marketability.